 USGS links to online catalogs, product locators and specific collections.
 Also available is the USGS Store were you can order any of thousands of maps, mostly of the United States but also some from other countries.

 A guide created by the Map and Geospatial Information Round Table (MAGIRT), part of the Association of College & Research Libraries, of select links.
-Resources covered include digital map imaging for preservation, cartographic resources, professional organizations, and educational resources.
+The guide provides high-quality, current, and vetted geospatial resources and professional tools for the map and geospatial information librarian.

-(BU Only) Provides downloadable maps in pdf and some as GeoTIF and jpeg formats.
-Types of maps include modern outline, political, thematic, topographic, scientific and animated maps, as well as thousands of antique maps of the world, individual countries, U.S. states, U.S. towns and cities and the entire USGS Topographic Map Collection.
+Downloadable maps including modern outline, political, thematic, topographic, scientific and animated maps, antique maps, individual countries, U.S. states, U.S. towns and cities and the USGS Topographic Map Collection.